Home Care Provider vs. A Care HomeSeptember 10, 2019

 What is difference between Home Care and a Care home?

-Many people wonder about the different types of care there are available as one ages.
+Many people wonder about the different types of care there are available for the elderly.
 The main difference between two main types, in-home care and a care home, have to do with the type and level of care.

 What is In-Home Care?

-In-home care, or just home care, is a type of care provided to seniors to live independently in their homes with some help.
+In-home care for the elderly, or just home care, is a type of care provided to seniors to live independently in their homes with some help.
 These types of caregivers provide seniors with help on everyday tasks including things like meal preparation, daily grooming, social interaction, and a myriad of other tasks.

 The pros: If you are a senior that wants to maintain your normal everyday routine, you can.
 Home care providers provide care in your home.
 A caregiver will visit your home on a schedule determined by your level of need for care.
 Another plus is that you not only retain your independence, but you also retain some privacy because you will not have to have care all of the time.